Love Poem: Corruption of My Lust For Life

 Written by: Susan Ashley

-The Corruption of My Lust For Life
+Corruption of My Lust For Life

-Hibiscus rays of light
+Hibiscus rays of light herald

-herald the sun's stretch from slumber
+sun's stretch from night to twilight

-in a bloom of ravishing red passion-
+in wakening blooms of ravishing red passion—

-Oh! how I despise dawn's blushing optimism
+Oh! how I despise dawn's

-and lust for life!
+blushing optimism and lust for life

-for I am too young to cry
+for I am too young to cry but too old not to

 a handful of heartbeats ago

-we crystal-gazed into evening's lustrous orb
+we crystal-gazed into moon’s silver circle

-anticipating foretold fortunes of our future
+believing in foretold fortunes of our future

 when a cloud of angels cradled

-against their white-rose-pillow hearts—
+against their white-rose-hearts

-their teardrops in ecstasies of grief and joy
+teardrops in ecstasies of grief and joy

-across the bridge to bliss—
+across the bridge to bliss —somewhere beyond me

-the snowy veils of virtue
+and behind snowy veils of virtue

 I am anemic